Snoyark/Testing/WIP.md

 #<prov
+#gets the name of the activity (user defined) and records the time and agent
 	build:__name__ a prov:Activity ;
 	prov:wasAssociatedWith ?agent ; prov:startedAtTime ?timeStamp ;
 	prov:used ?projectVersion, ?datasetVersion, ?queryVersion ;
 	prov:generated ?resultGraph
 .
+#records the version for the project
 	?projectVersion a prov:Entity ;
 	prov:specializationOf ?project ; dwo:versionId ?projectVersionId
 .
+#records the version for the dataset
 	?datasetVersion a prov:Entity ;
 	prov:specializationOf ?dataset ; dwo:versionId ?datasetVersionId
 .
+#records the version for the query
 	?queryVersion a prov:Entity ;
 	prov:specializationOf ?query ; wdrs:text ?queryText ; wdrs:sha1sum ?querySha
 .